How to Buy and Install a Remote Keyless Entry System in Your Car

 - Soldering iron and solder

-Step 2: Disconnect the vehicle’s battery.
-Because you will be working with the car’s electrical system, be sure to disconnect the battery from your vehicle before tampering with any electrical connections.
+Disconnect the vehicle’s battery.
+You will be working with the car’s electrical system.
+So, be sure to disconnect the battery from your vehicle before tampering with any electrical connections.

-Step 3: Make the wiring connections.
-Prepare the wiring needed for the system by stripping the necessary wires and connecting them to the wires in your vehicle, per your instruction manual.
+Make the wiring connections.
+Prepare the wiring needed for the system by stripping the necessary wires and connecting them to the wires in your vehicle, as per your instruction manual.